 The advantages of blanket purchase orders

-Procurement departments use blanket purchase orders, which may also be called standing purchase orders, to reduce costs and build leaner, more efficient work processes.
+Procurement departments use blanket orders, which may also be called standing purchase orders, to reduce costs and build leaner, more efficient work processes.
 Here are several ways blanket purchase orders can boost the bottom line and improve workflow.

 Procurement professionals can use blanket purchase orders to secure lower bulk pricing based on total order quantity, even when multiple deliveries are needed over time.
-When making one order at time over the course of a year, smaller quantities are negotiated.
+When making one order at time over the course of a period of time, smaller quantities are negotiated.
 A blanket purchase order eliminates the need to secure sourcing and negotiate contracts for each order, which allows the procurement department staff to focus on important activities over repetitive tasks.

 Savvy procurement managers can consolidate company-wide direct and indirect spend for more advantageous bulk pricing.
 And since the contract defines the specifics and scope of the order, the price won’t fluctuate over time, no matter what affects the market.